101 Things to do in Bournemouth – Upside Gallery

 Bournemouth Upside Gallery

-The Upside Gallery is only a 10 minute walk from Bournemouth town centre (or a 15 minute walk from the beach).
+The Upside Gallery is only a 10 minute walk north from Bournemouth town centre (or a 15 minute walk from the beach).
 It can be reached by following the path through the town’s award winning Gardens.
 (You can’t cycle through the Gardens, but there is a cycle path which runs along the west side).
+The nearest bus stop is in Bournemouth Square.

 Bournemouth Lower Gardens